Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 How could we start our journey toward Korean fluency without knowing how long it will take?

-So, setting a reasonable timeline and deadline is a requisite step to the SMART goal.
+Setting a reasonable timeline and deadline is a requisite step in the SMART goal framework.

 So, let’s start!